hlchenlab/Influenza-Meta-Analysis/README.md

 \* Not all samples were used, samples derived from non-lung tissue/transgenic mouse experiments/infection experiments under 1 dpi were excluded.

 ### Alignments

+All alignments were performed using STAR (v2.6.0c) (Dobin et al., 2013) with default settings to acquire counts using either the human or mouse genomes.
+THe human genome and annotation were obtained from GENCODE (v29) (https://www.gencodegenes.org/human/release_29.html).
+Mouse genome and annotation were also acquired from GENCODE (v24) (https://www.gencodegenes.org/mouse/release_M24.html).

 ### Differential Expression